GetRighhttt/Yelp-Clone---Basic/README.md

 # Yelp-RandomUser-GoogleMaps
-Using Yelp api to return a list of restaurants, and a random users API to generate users.
+Using Yelp api to return a list of restaurants in the Tampa Bay area, and a random users API to generate users.
 Also added in Google maps for the restaurant location.
+There is also a searchView on both pages - Restaurants searches by name, whereas the users search by size of list(per API).

 #### Here is a list of all the features used in this application:

 - Google Maps
 - Swipe Mechanism
+- Search View
 - Design Patterns
 - Retrofit2
 - API(2)